Indian-Pacific Journal of Accounting and Finance

 Indian-Pacific Journal of Accounting and Finance (IPJAF) is peer-reviewed and published every quarter of the year.
 IPJAF provides a global forum to enhance communication among scholars and practitioners on emerging and established areas of accounting and finance research specifically and business administration, economics and operations generally.

-The Indian-Pacific Accounting and Finance (IPJAF) is established for the purpose of publishing and maintaining high-quality research in accounting and finance.
+The Indian-Pacific Accounting and Finance (IPJAF) is established for the purpose of publishing and maintaining high-quality research in accounting, accounting information system and finance.
 Malaysian-based and worldwide in scope, the Indian Pacific Journal of Accounting and Finance (IPJAF) seeks to provide a global forum to enhance communication among academics and professionals in emerging areas of accounting and finance research and practice.
 This will be achieved through methodological strategies of understanding and solving critical developing problems and issues related to accounting and finance.

 All authors will receive notification of acknowledgment comprising a Manuscript ID upon the receipt of the submission, and the Editorial decision concerning publication.

 The Indian Pacific Journal of Accounting and Finance (IPJAF) maintains a double-blind peer-review process.
 Manuscripts accepted for publication are sent to reviewers.
 Authors may be allowed to suggest names of at least three probable reviewers at the time of submission of their manuscript to the Indian Pacific Journal of Accounting and Finance (IPJAF), but the Guest editors will make the final decision.
 The Guest editors are not, however, obligatory to use any or all the nominated reviewers.

 Notification of the editorial decision is usually provided within four to eight weeks from the submission of the manuscript.
 Publication of solicited manuscripts is not guaranteed.
 In most cases, manuscripts are accepted conditionally, pending an author's revision of the material.